 Economics is a well-established and highly-regarded academic subject.
 It provides great opportunities for research and discussion of some of the major challenges facing Britain and the world today.
+This subject would be an excellent partner to Politics A Level.

 As an international student you must:

-In A level Economics you will improve your analytical and communication skills.
+In A Level Economics you will improve your analytical and communication skills.
 Economists must be able to review data, observe patterns, and draw logical conclusions.
 Economists must be able to explain their work to others and this course will improve your critical thinking skills.

 This course is 100% exam-based, incorporating three papers.